 this time, the service will not have the

 LoadBalance type.
-If we would use that, it
+If we would use

-that tells the service on which IP and port it can find the service:
+an endpoint that tells the service on which IP and port it can find the service:

-After applying these configs, we can see the service is up and running
+After applying these configs, we can see the service is up and running using

 kubectl get services: